esoreq/Day_one/_episodes/08b-Python core tools.md

 teaching: 30
 exercises: 20
 questions:
-- How can I store data in programs?
+- How can I store data in python?
 - What types of Data can I store?
 - What is a variable in Python?
 objectives:
-- Best Practices in Python
-- Syntax Essentials in Python
-- Understand the different expression types and how to use them
+- Cover the different core data types in python
+- Learn about and how to use introspective functions
+- Understand what variables are
 keypoints:
-- Conda is a Python-based environment and package manager
+- So in this section we covered most of the basic data types Python has
-- It enables us to use
+- We learned how to use data types using variables
+- We also covered how to combine them using various operators
 ---

 # Variables and Basic Data Types